Anthony Scaramucci Calls On Americans To Abandon Donald Trump’s ‘Cult’ And Reject His Presidency

 — Anthony Scaramucci (@Scaramucci) November 4, 2019

 Although Scaramucci predicted a landslide 2020 victory for Trump as recently as July, he appears to have changed his tune.
-The 55-year-old former Trump aide recently addressed the impeachment probe into the president and believes that the Senate will turn on him vote to remove him from office.
+The 55-year-old former Trump aide recently addressed the impeachment probe into the president and believes that the Senate will turn on him and vote to remove him from office.

-Two-thirds of the Senate must vote to remove Trump from office, which requires the votes of all the Democrat Senators as well as 20 Republicans.
+Two-thirds of the Senate must vote to remove Trump from office, which requires the votes of all the Democrat senators as well as 20 Republicans.
 According to Scaramucci, when public support for removing Trump from office passes 60 percent, McConnell and other Senate Republicans will side with the American people.

 Polls on the support of Trump’s impeachment have shown that Americans are increasingly warming to the idea.
 A recent Fox News poll showed that 49 percent of respondents want the president to be impeached and removed from the White House.